 - Pre-heat oven to 350°F.

-- Prepare a baking tray with a silicone mat, parchment paper, or aluminum foil and set aside.
+- Prepare a baking tray with a silicone mat, parchment paper [paid link], or aluminum foil and set it aside.

 - Heat oil in a large skillet over medium heat.
 Add onions and green peppers and cook until soft, about 5 minutes more.

-- Stir in tomato sauce, cumin, cayenne, garlic, oregano, salt, and black pepper.
+- Stir in tomato sauce, cumin, cayenne, garlic, and oregano.
+Season with salt and black pepper to taste.
 Lower heat to medium-low and simmer until mixture thickens, about 15 minutes.

 - Remove and set aside until cool enough to handle.
 If the mixture is too hot it can cause holes in the dough during preparation.